The Timekeeper 95

 if he's going to talk of a new millenium

-• You could ask them some basic questions about
+You could also ask them about statistics (Score:1)

 statistics and they'd get that wrong too.
 What's